IdleSolution/Apex-ladderboard-api/README.md

 ## General info
 API that can be used to get data of the best players in the Apex Legends game.
+All of the data comes from my own database.

 ## How to use

- Every single request to the API is a POST request<br/><br/><br/>
+ Every single request to the API is a POST request<br/>

  -  Getting top 100 users by **kills**: